 How it Works: Quarter Wave & Half Wave Plate

-Our wave plates feature uniform birefringence, very low haze, good environmental stability, and excellent wide angle view performance.
+Our wave plates feature uniform birefringence, low haze, good environmental stability, and excellent wide-angle view performance.

-API can laminate the above listed quarter wave and half wave films to both acrylic and glass for added durabilty and improved optical performance.
+API can laminate the above-listed quarter wave and half wave films to acrylic and glass for added durability and improved optical performance.

 - 1/4 Wave & 1/2 Wave Films